 30. Dec 2024

-We published a paper in Nature Communications Alleviating batch effects in cell type deconvolution with SCCAF-D. we present ‘SCCAF-D’ (Single-Cell Clustering Assessment Framework optimised reference for Deconvolution), a framework that achieves stable accuracies about 0.75 Pearson Correlation Coefficient (PCC) in a ‘cross-reference’ setting via optimally prepared reference data, thereby improving the accuracy of cell proportion inference.
+We published a paper in Nature Communications Alleviating batch effects in cell type deconvolution with SCCAF-D. We present ‘SCCAF-D’ (Single-Cell Clustering Assessment Framework optimised reference for Deconvolution), a framework that achieves stable accuracies about 0.75 Pearson Correlation Coefficient (PCC) in a ‘cross-reference’ setting via optimally prepared reference data, thereby improving the accuracy of cell proportion inference.

 30. Dec 2024